bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 #### Testing Tools:
 * Ensure that required testing tools are installed and properly configured.
 * Check compatibility of tools with the testing environment and the application itself.

-#### Teams and Human Resources:
-* Define roles and responsibilities of testing team members.
-* Ensure all team members are prepared and have access to necessary resources.

 #### Reference Data:
 * Identify reference data or expected values for the tested functionalities.